Amogi-Endurance/ITA-coverage-application-testing/bug-report.md

  Expected Result:
 -Non-government:
--	Must require submission of Forms 300, 301, 300A via ITA
+o	Must require submission of Forms 300, 301, 300A via ITA -Federal Government: o	Must be fully exempt o	Must display ONLY:
--Federal Government:
--	Must be fully exempt
--	Must display ONLY:
-“Reporting is NOT required for this establishment.”
--	Must NOT display any reporting requirement message -State/Local Government:
--	Must route to State Plan guidance only
--	Must NOT trigger federal ITA submission logic
+“Reporting is NOT required for this establishment.” o	Must NOT display any reporting requirement message -State/Local Government: o	Must route to State Plan guidance only o	Must NOT trigger federal ITA submission logic

 Actual Result Summary:
 -	Non-government: Correct